Frequently Asked Questions

 - When the building moratorium is lifted, how much development can we expect?The Office of Planning and Zoning has determined that the total buildout for the Mayo service area is about 630 residential units over many years.
 When the Mayo moratorium is actually lifted, there are about 45 to 50 units that have previously been approved and can proceed to completion.
 Previous reports of 1,400 units being allowable were incorrectly reported in the newspaper.

 - The roadways are congested with traffic.
 What is the county doing about it?A capital project is currently underway to add turn lanes and intersection improvements at MD 214 Central Avenue and MD 468 Muddy Creek Road.
 These are highways administered by the State of the Maryland that the County forward-funded because of an important need for relief.
 This project is not intended as a permanent fix to all traffic problems but should make a difference.
-It should be completed by summer 2017.
+It should be completed by fall 2017

 - What other roadway improvements are planned?A study of major intersections and important facilities was completed in June 2016.
 It calls for the following improvements in the Mayo area:

 - Work with SHA to complete design and construct MD 214 sidewalk near South River High School

 - Complete a traffic study recommended by citizen input and update traffic projections for the next 20 years

 - Lobby the State for improvements to MD 214 east of MD 468

 - Work with public safety/emergency response on incident management

 - Investigate short term funding potential for spot improvements